 Then, someone asked if I had ever experienced a revelation of God.
 I responded “absolutely.”

-From this verse and others like Psalm 136:12, we see that the Bible uses the metaphor of God’s “arm” to describe God’s power to redeem the Jewish people.
+From this verse and others, such as Psalms 136:12, we see that the Bible uses the metaphor of God’s “arm” to describe God’s power to redeem the Jewish people.

-Isaiah tells us that the nations will conclude that the Jews suffered “from” [because of] the unjustified and excessive mistreatment the nations inflicted on the Jewish people.
-As it says, “He [the Jewish remnant of Israel] was wounded from our [the nations] transgressions” (Isaiah 53:5).
+Isaiah tells us that the nations will admit that the Jews suffered “from” [because of] the unjustified and excessive mistreatment the nations inflicted on the Jewish people.
+As the verse states, “He [the Jewish remnant of Israel] was wounded from our [the nations’] transgressions” (Isaiah 53:5).

-Christian bibles distort the meaning of this verse by mistranslating the Hebrew prefix “mem–מ” as “for” rather than “from.”
+Christian bibles distort the meaning of this verse by mistranslating the Hebrew prefix “מ–mem” as “for” rather than “from.”
 This mistranslation gives the impression that someone “died for our sins.”
-They also mistakenly claim that the verse cannot be speaking about Israel since it uses the singular “he was wounded.”
+They also mistakenly claim that the verse cannot be speaking about Israel because it uses the singular “he was wounded.”

-Their claim is absurd because throughout the Jewish Bible the nation of Israel is referred to as a single person.
-Most striking is the statement “all the people assembled as one man” (Nehemiah 8:1).
-Other examples include, “Israel is my son” (Exodus 4:22) and “Israel is my servant” (Isaiah 41:8).
+This claim is absurd, because throughout the Jewish Bible the nation of Israel is referred to as a single person.
+Most striking is the statement, “All the people assembled as one man” (Judges 20:8, Nehemiah 8:1).
+Other examples include, “Israel is My son” (Exodus 4:22) and “Israel is My servant” (Isaiah 41:8).